 Tithing 5% to the church is simple to compute.
 If a family's income is \$30,000, their 5% tithe would be \$30 each week.
 A family with a \$75,000 per year income would tithe 5% by giving \$75 per week.
-Holy Family school parents must maintain a minimum 3% tithing level to receive reduced tuition.
+Holy Family school parents must maintain a regular tithing to receive reduced tuition.

 Holy Family School exists to provide a Catholic environment by which parents are supported in their primary duty to educate their children in faith and morals.
-Holy Family is committed to the Catholic education of children as one of its primary ministries.
+Holy Family School is committed to the Catholic education of children as one of its primary ministries.
 Because of the active and generous stewardship of Holy Family parishioners, all parish families receive a discount on tuition.
-There are further discounts available to active/participating members of Holy Family Parish.
-All others agree to pay the full cost of education.
+There are further scholarships available.
 There are limited financial aid funds available to families in severe financial need.
-Catholic families relocating to the Grand Blanc area should submit a letter from their previous pastor indicating their active/participating support of their former parish in order to qualify for priority admission and participating parishioner's rate.